-In the review of the Training Summary Report, "ADA Training" produced by the County reflects that 890 staff completed the training.
+In the review of the "Training Taken by Course Category Report," "ADA Training" produced by the County reflects that 490 staff completed the training.
 The Training Summary Report reflects custody and program staff attended the training.
-The County also produced

-"Training Attendance Sheets" for ADA Training that was attended by OCSD cooks.
-The Attendance Sheets reflect that 34 staff attended the training.
+The County also produced "Training Attendance Sheets" for ADA Training that was attended by OCSD cooks, transportation and commissary staff.
+The Attendance Sheets reflect that 137 staff attended the training.